 There are pros and cons to every surface.
 While grass is usually considered one of the best surfaces to run on because it’s soft and fairly low impact, you’ll need to be aware of uneven stretches to avoid twisting your ankle.
 If you’re training for a race, running on asphalt (aka the road) is useful so your body can acclimate to the conditions well before race day, though you’ll need to watch out for cars.

-Treadmills are smooth and even, but they sure can get boring — run on an incline and incorporate interval training (try Burst training on a treadmill) to keep engaged.
+Treadmills are smooth and even, but they sure can get boring — run on an incline and incorporate interval training (try the Tabata protocol) to keep engaged.
 And though concrete sidewalks are considered one of the worst surfaces to run on, because of how hard they are, it might be the only option available to you.

 Again, this one comes down to the options available to you and how your body responds.
 The best choice might be to alternate surfaces when you can; get a quick, high-energy morning run on a treadmill, take a long weekend run on a dirt trail, go for a jog with the dog in a grassy park and take a few mid-week runs on concrete.